Shape Memory Alloys

 - The material must have a low twinning stress so that twin boundaries are mobile.

-- The material must be ferromagnetic with a high magnetic anisotropy when compared to the energy necessary to move twin boundaries.
+- The material must be ferromagnetic with a high magneto-crystalline anisotropy energy.

-Multiple twin variants, separated by a twin boundary, can exist within martensitic Ni-Mn-Ga .
+Multiple twin domains, separated by twin boundaries, can exist within martensitic Ni-Mn-Ga.
 When sufficient magnetic-field-induced stress is applied to this material, the twin variant that is preferentially aligned to the magnetic field grows at the expense of other twin variants.
 This change in the crystallographic orientation of the material is caused by a shear deformation process called twinning.

 Properties of the MSM Alloy Ni-Mn-Ga

-- Large, reversible strains of of 6 – 12% can be controlled by an applied magnetic field.
+- Large, reversible strains of 6 % can be controlled by a magnetic field.

 - Induced strain is stable even when the energy source is removed.